Use and Regulation of College Property for Expressive Activities

 Commercial users must supply copies of valid and current commercial or business licenses when applying for a facility use permit.
 HFC may also request appropriate liability insurance.

-Certain rooms and auditoria on the HFC campus, including the Student Center Building, the Adray Auditorium, and room L-14 may also serve as locations for "expressive activity."
-These are limited resources, however, and are therefore reserved first for activities that serve the core educational mission of the College Faculty, staff and students have priority over use of these facilities unless the President or his/her designee permits otherwise.
+Certain rooms and auditoriums on the HFC campus, including the Student Center Building, the Adray Auditorium, and room L-14, may also serve as locations for "expressive activity."
+These are limited resources, however, and are therefore reserved first for activities that serve the core educational mission of the College.
+Faculty, staff, and students have priority over use of these facilities unless the President or his/her designee permits otherwise.
 These facilities require the issuance of a Permit by the Office of Campus Safety.

 Events or expressive activities may be denied, or terminated by the College, if they are disruptive to the educational mission and operation of the College, or if the safety of others is endangered by the event or activity.

 Disruptive conduct by a College community member may result in disciplinary action, or other legal action.

 Remainder of Campus

 Unless otherwise authorized by Permit or by the President of the College, the College reserves the remaining areas of the campus for their intended and core educational purposes, i.e., the education of students and the administration of the College.
 Accordingly, these areas are not open to use for "expressive activities" as defined above.